 Snorkeling BSA is recommended for strong swimmers.
 This program will instruct scouts in the skills needed to safely snorkel in open water.
 This is not a merit badge.

-Merit Badge or Program Details To take the Swimming merit badge, scouts must be qualified as a "Swimmer" on their BSA Swimmer Test.
+To take the Swimming merit badge, scouts must be qualified as a "Swimmer" on their BSA Swimmer Test.
 Swimming merit badge can be completed at camp if all the skills are demonstrated.